 Where to Socialize Puppy in Small Groups

 1. Puppy Play Classes – Make friends with a person who owns a dog that’s a similar size to yours.
 Don’t introduce a Great Dane to a quiet Yorkie because it’s always going to be a mismatch.
-Ensure your friend’s puppy is also dog-friendly, and preferably calm, playful, and secure.
-It’s probable that your Yorkie will take communication cues from him as he follows him wherever he goes.
+Ensure your friend’s puppy is dog-friendly, preferably calm, playful, and secure.
+Your Yorkie will probably take communication cues from him as he follows him wherever he goes.

 2. Walking – Dogs without a leash behave differently from dogs on a leash.
 Always check with the other dog’s owner before making introductions.
 Watch the other dog’s behavior.
 Is he quite relaxed?
 Is he well-managed by his owner?
-When actually making the introduction, give your puppy a little slack on his leash but.
+When introducing, give your puppy a little slack on his leash.
 Is he quite relaxed?
 Is he well-managed by his owner?
-When actually making the introduction, give your puppy a little slack on his leash but be ready to pull him back if necessary.
+When introducing, give your puppy a little slack on his leash, but be ready to pull him back if necessary.

 3. Dog Parks – Visit the dog park when it’s nearly empty.
 Watch the dogs already in the park before getting out of your car.
 What breeds, sizes, and mixes are they?
 If they interact but with a little aggression, forget about joining them.
 If the other owners aren’t watching their dogs, also forget about joining in.
 If you go into the park and try to mingle, keep a short leash on your puppy so you can rein him in at any time.